youreachedrahat/PPBL-2023-Token-Registry/readme.md

     #### 3.1 Directly from GitLab:

-    a.
-In a new tab, go to [Cardanoscan](https://preprod.cardanoscan.io/).
+    *a.* In a new tab, go to [Cardanoscan](https://preprod.cardanoscan.io/).
 In the Cardanoscan's explorer, paste this PolicyID:

     `05cf1f9c1e4cdcb6702ed2c978d55beff5e178b206b4ec7935d5e056`

     That action will show you a list.
-Find your PPBL2023 Token on that list.
+Search your PPBL2023 Token on that list.
 Once you find it, copy your token's name.

-    b.
-Next, in a new tab of your web browser, go to the [Hex To Text Converter Online Tool](https://string-functions.com/string-hex.aspx).
+    *b.* Next, in a new tab of your web browser, go to the [Hex To Text Converter Online Tool](https://string-functions.com/string-hex.aspx).
 In the field "*Enter the text to encode to hex*", paste your token's name.
 Then, click in the *Convert!* button.

     Copy the hexadecimal provided by the field "*The encoded string*" as a result.

-    c.
-Now, go to your fork on GitLab (*gitlab.com/**your-gitlab-username**/ppbl-2023-token-registry*).
+    *c.* Now, go to your fork on GitLab (*gitlab.com/**your-gitlab-username**/ppbl-2023-token-registry*).
 Once there, look for and click in the **Web IDE** button (at the left side of the *Clone* button).
 That action will open a VS Code console in your web browser, ready to edit code.

-    d.
-Located at VS Code:
+    *d.* Located at VS Code:

         - create a new file inside the `mappings` folder.
 The name of the file should follow the format: `Hex_obtained_previously.json`.
 For example: `3130305050424c323032337061626f6e5f736562.json`